Darkened5ky/Wind-Waker-Item-and-Map-Tracker/README.md

 # Wind-Waker-Item-and-Map-Tracker
 A Map/Item tracker for the Wind Waker Randomizer.
-Created by Darkened5ky, updated logic by emerald000, with aesthetics help from Spleebie.
+Created by Darkened5ky, updated logic by emerald000 and Zach the DualVission, with aesthetics help from Spleebie.

 ##Usage
 - This is a pack for the program "EmoTracker", which can be obtained at https://emotracker.net/.
 The pack itself can be downloaded directly from within EmoTracker, so there is no need for you to download it from here.